-Last Saturday, bestie, my resident budding photographer, her assistant and I motored to The Reading Pagoda for a haunting photoshoot.
-Little did we know, there was an infestation of an Asian bug called lanternflies.
+Last Saturday, my best friend, a resident budding photographer, her assistant, and I motored to The Reading Pagoda for a haunting photoshoot.
+Little did we know there was an infestation of an Asian bug called lanternflies.
 After endless swatting, I say, Reading Pagoda, you can keep your spotted lanternflies.

-First of all, The Reading Pagoda located in Berks County is a historic landmark.
+First of all, The Reading Pagoda, located in Berks County, is a historic landmark.
 The more than a century-old marvel, a perfect site for Instagrammable moments, and photoshoots.
-The site initially intended to be a luxury resort atop Mt.
+The site was initially intended to be a luxury resort atop Mt.
 Penn in Reading, Pennsylvania.
-But due to some unforeseen circumstances, the seven-story structure now owned by the City of Reading.
+However, due to unforeseen circumstances, the City of Reading now owns the seven-story structure.

-This site is not only a hot spot for locals and tourists but the spotted lanternflies as well.
+This site is a hot spot for locals and tourists, as well as spotted lanternflies.
 The invasive flies had our group and all the visitors wondering about the swarms perched on the sunny side of the building.

 Interesting Facts About The Reading Pagoda: